minyandafna/minyandafna.github.io/_events/2020-06-13-shabbat-morning-minyan.md

 address: 1316 University Avenue, Berkeley, CA 94702
 ---

-Join us for our monthly shabbat morning service!
-We will be meeting on the second floor of the Netivot Shalom building.
+We have cancelled this event to help slow the spread of COVID-19.
+We are looking forward to celebrating as a community soon.
-Minyan will be followed by kiddush.
-Looking forward to seeing you there!
+In the meantime, please let us know if you have any questions or if we can provide support- email [info at minyandafna . org](mailto:info@minyandafna.org)

-Please let us know if you have any questions - email [info at minyandafna . org](mailto:info@minyandafna.org)
+Wishing everyone good health.

 _Nevitot Shalom is fully ADA compliant with the use of an elevator._